 In August 2011, Invensys Operations Management was contracted to supply an integrated refinery information system for the plant.

-Invensys will work in collaboration with Wipro Arabia to provide its InFusion enterprise control system solution.
+Invensys in collaboration with Wipro Arabia provided its InFusion enterprise control system solution.

-Hunan Sinoboom Heavy Industry's GTBZ30 telescopic booms are being used to carry out construction activities at the refinery.
-More models are expected to arrive at the site in the next few months.
-Negotiations for procuring these machines are ongoing.
+Hunan Sinoboom Heavy Industry's GTBZ30 telescopic booms were used to carry out construction activities at the refinery.